ncatlab/nlab-content/pages/4/0/6/1/1604/content.md

 In many cases this iteration stabilizes after finitely many terms.
 The plus power $S^n$ seems to stabilise after $n$ iterations.
 And in a topological space, of course, it only takes one step.

 In general, however, there can be transfinitely many terms in these sequences.
-For example, let $\Omega$ be any [[ordinal number]] (thought of as the [[well-order]]ed set of all smaller ordinal numbers) with the following pretopology:
+For example, let $\Omega$ be any [[ordinal number]] (thought of as the [[well-ordered set]] of all smaller ordinal numbers) with the following pretopology:

 * $0 \stackrel{\circ}\in U$ iff $U = \Omega$.
 * $\alpha \stackrel{\circ}\in U$, where $\alpha \lt \Omega$ is a nonzero ordinal, iff $[\beta,\Omega) \subseteq U$ for some $\beta \lt \alpha$.